Stuycs-K/final-project-10-he-alvin-young-timothy/PRESENTATION.md

 Although cryptography and encryptions have been around since medieval times, steganography takes a different approach to this idea of encoded messages by making the hidden message itself discreet.
 Although encryption merely ensures the security of the hidden message, steganography relies more upon the theory of hiding in plain sent, obscuring the fact that the message itself has been sent by the human brain's amazing ability to filter seemingly irrelevant information.
 The term steganography, or the art of hiding messages within mediums in plain sight, was first used in 1499 by German abbot Johannes Trithemius, the father of cryptography and steganography.
 In his Steganographia, he detailed these principles using shopping lists and letters as ruses to cover the messages written in invisible ink between the margins.

 However, Kurak and McHugh are the first to propose the idea of digital steganography.
-With the turn of the digital age, they argued that three main factors set steganography apart; it's ability to remain undetected, robustness(resistance to decryption through various image processing techniques), and capacity of message.
+With the turn of the digital age, they argued that three main factors set steganography apart; its ability to remain undetected, robustness(resistance to decryption through various image processing techniques), and capacity of message.
 They experimented with image downgrading and image contamination, quite resembling our LSB encryption lab in Processing!

 Steganography Applications: